rahul-mn/rahul-mn/README.md

-- 👋 Hi, I’m @rahul-mn
+- 👋 Hi there, I am Rahul
-- 👀 I’m interested in devops or python
 - 🌱 I’m currently learning django and automation techniques.
-- 💞️ I’m looking to collaborate on automation of manual work.
+- 💞️ I’m looking to collaborate on automation of manual work...
 - 📫 How to reach me ...

 <!---